akkarimi/get_instagram_comments/README.md

 2. You also need to download chrome driver:  https://sites.google.com/a/chromium.org/chromedriver/

-3. Add the chrome driver to the PATH variable
+3. Add the chrome driver to the PATH variable: export PATH=$PATH:/path-to-chormedriver-directory/

 4. Run the script: